Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 2. Refresh the Campaign page.
 Is there a new Campaign Member record?
 3. Check the Women in Technology Chatter Group.
 Did your Teaching Assistant recruitment post make it there?
 Are the merge fields correct?

-## 2 - Automating Processes for New Class Sessions, Part 2
+## 2 - New Class Sessions: Automating with Flow
 The next automation requires querying Contacts to create one or more Campaign Members.
 This is something we cannot do with just the Process Builder capabilities.
 This is where Flow comes in.

-## 3 - Automating Class Session Completion
+## 3 - Class Session Completion: Automating with Apex Invokable Methods
 The final automation requires giving a Thanks badge to the Instructor.
 This is something we cannot do with just the Process Builder or Flow capabilities.
 This is where Apex invokable methods come in.
 We are going to write a small piece of Apex code that will be fired from a process we define in the Process Builder.

 ###Apex Class